Motor racing-Keselowski wins NASCAR's longest race

 "We might not have been the fastest car today but wow did we grind this one out."

-Aside from a charity golf game between Tiger Woods, Phil Mickelson and NFL quarterbacks Tom Brady and Peyton Manning, NASCAR continued to have the North American sporting spotlight all to itself with other major sports looking at ways to return from the COVID-19 shutdown.
+Aside from a charity golf match pitting Tiger Woods and Peyton Manning against Phil Mickelson and Tom Brady, NASCAR continued to have the sporting spotlight all to itself as the NBA, MLB and NHL continue to look for ways to return from the shutdown.

 The Coca Cola 600 was the first of four races on four consecutive days at Charlotte Motor Speedway, with the Xfinity Series hitting the track on Monday followed by a truck series race on Tuesday and the Cup drivers back on Wednesday.

-All races have been run under strict social-distancing regulations and in front of empty grandstands, providing an eerie backdrop at Charlotte Motor Speedway, which would normally be packed with fans honoring military personnel who died serving in the U.S. armed forces.
+All races are being run under strict social-distancing regulations and in front of empty grandstands.

+That provided an eerie backdrop at Charlotte Motor Speedway, which on Sunday would normally have been packed with fans honoring military personnel who died serving in the U.S. armed forces.

 With the U.S. death toll from COVID-19 expected to soon exceed 100,000, NASCAR also used Sunday's race to honor frontline workers and others battling the pandemic.
 Midway through the 400 lap race drivers pulled onto pit road and stopped for a moment of silence.